A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 The symptoms of a tumor depend on the type and location of the tumor.
 For example, lung tumors may cause coughing, shortness of breath or chest pain.

-Tumors of the digestive system may present with weight loss, bowel changes, anemia, blood in stool or intestinal obstruction.
+Tumors of the digestive system may present with weight loss, bowel changes, anemia, blood in the stool or intestinal obstruction.

 Some tumors may not cause any symptoms.
 Others, such as pancreatic cancer, do not usually cause symptoms until the disease has reached an advanced stage.

 Tumors may cause symptoms due to the pressure effect caused by their size and compression of adjacent structures, affecting the function of the site as in pituitary adenoma.
-Symptoms may occur due to secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation etc.
+Symptoms may occur due to the secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation, etc.

 The following systemic symptoms may occur with tumors:

 Benign tumors may not need extensive workup but malignant tumors do.

 Sometimes diagnostic workup is required to prove the benign or malignant nature of the tumor.